-The Five Functions of Management was first described by Henri Fayol in his 1916 book Administration Industrielle et Generale.
 The Five Functions of Management is a general theory of business administration.
 It argues that management is comprised of five general functions: planning, organizing, staffing, leading, and controlling.

 Understanding the Five Functions of Management